No Power – My Network Unit won’t turn on

 When your system has a flashing red power indicator, one of the following things could be happening.
 You might have a problem with the Mode setting, registration or donor signal, or the system may need a simple restart.

-Verify the Unit’s specific error by the WAVE Portal.
+Verify the Unit’s specific error from the WAVE Portal.

 I have a flashing green LED

 Wait.
 System is in a setup state.
 If a red error indication occurs on the NU, CU LEDs may stay in the setup state until the NU error is cleared.

 A Coverage Unit LAN cable may be shorted.
 Unplug all Coverage Units, power cycle the system, and plug Coverage Unit cables back in one at a time to check where fault occurs (fault could be in cabling, a QUATRA Range Extender, or a Coverage Unit).

 If QUATRA Range Extenders are used, verify that LAN cable length on either side of the Extenders does not exceed 100 meters.

 If none of the above works, try another power supply and/or another Network Unit.